SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Public Transportation Options for Tourists with Disabilities

-Most of the San Francisco and Bay Area transit systems are available for tourists with disabilities.
+Most of the San Francisco and Bay Area transit systems are accessible for tourists with disabilities.

 Here are a few more details.

-• BART and Muni stations include elevators to access above or underground trains.
+• BART and Muni stations include elevators to access above-ground or underground trains.

 • Several streetcar and light rail train stops offer wheelchair accessible ramps.